seongju-hong/PACKT---Learning-Website-Development-with-Django/README.md

 $ python manage.py migrate
 ```
 ### Templates: Creating a Template for the Main Page
+Most of Django configuration is done with tupples since release 1.8

 django_bookmarks/settings.py
 ``` Python
 TEMPLATES = [